Summer Camps (Pony & Farm Camp)

 Price is $425 per rider, per week or $100.00 per rider, per full day.
 For siblings or riders attending multiple sessions, the fee is $400 per rider, per week.
 Half-day camp is recommended for children 7 years and younger.

 If riders should need to stay longer then 4pm, please call for price.
-Summer Riding Adventure session sizes will be limited each week.
+Summer Riding Camp session sizes will be limited each week.
 We will follow social distancing, as well as implement disinfecting of common items, and use of handwashing stations.

-2023 Summer Riding Adventure Dates:
+2026 Summer Riding Camp Dates:

 ALL SESSIONS THIS YEAR WILL HAVE LIMITED SPACE AVAILABLE